Market impact

 In financial markets, market impact is the effect that a market participant has when it buys or sells an asset.
 It is the extent to which the buying or selling moves the price against the buyer or seller, i.e., upward when buying and downward when selling.
-It is closely related to market liquidity; in many cases "liquidity" and "market impact" are synonymous.
+It is closely related to market liquidity; in many cases the terms are synonymous.

-Especially for large investors, e.g., financial institutions, market impact is a key consideration before any decision to move money within or between financial markets.
+Market impact is a key consideration before any decision to move money within or between financial markets, especially for large investors e.g. financial institutions,.
 If the amount of money being moved is large (relative to the turnover of the asset(s) in question), then the market impact can be several percentage points and needs to be assessed alongside other transaction costs (costs of buying and selling).

 Market impact can arise because the price needs to move to tempt other investors to buy or sell assets (as counterparties), but also because professional investors may position themselves to profit from knowledge that a large investor (or group of investors) is active one way or the other.
 Some financial intermediaries have such low transaction costs that they can profit from price movements that are too small to be of relevance to the majority of investors.

 The financial institution that is seeking to manage its market impact needs to limit the pace of its activity (e.g., keeping its activity below one-third of daily turnover) so as to avoid disrupting the price.